odojs/odo/README.md

 ```

 ## Handlebars
-A plugin for web context to register handlebars as the view engine for express and add additional functionality.
+Handlebars is a plugin in the web context to register handlebars as the view engine for express and add additional functionality for handlebars including a custom render method.

 ```coffee
 define ['odo/express'], (module, express) ->